 - Regular consumption of turnips decreases the chance of cognitive deterioration.

 - Eating turnips helps improve your hair growth, eyesight, skin, and liver.

 - Turnips also help in maintaining the proper functioning of the nervous system.

 - Turnips help to maintain blood pressure levels.

 - It also maintains fluid balance in the body.

-- Also, this root crop is low in calories.
-Therefore, it is good to eat turnips if you want to reduce weight.
+- Also, this root vegetable is a low-calorie food.
+Therefore, it is good to eat turnips to reduce weight.